Informatievlaanderen/VSDS-Onboarding-Example/advanced-conversion/README.md

   name: be.vlaanderen.informatievlaanderen.ldes.ldio.LdioHttpInPoller
   config:
     url: https://data.stad.gent/api/explore/v2.1/catalog/datasets/real-time-bezetting-pr-gent/exports/csv?lang=en&timezone=Europe%2FBrussels
-    interval: PT1M
+    cron: 0 * * * * *
 ```

-This will ensure we receive the actual state of our parking lots at regular time intervals, which may or may not have changed since the last time we checked.
+This will ensure we receive the actual state of our parking lots at regular time intervals (e.g. every minute), which may or may not have changed since the last time we checked.

 > **Note** that we request the data as CSV but alternatively we could have used JSON or GeoJSON.
 We still need to configure an adapter to convert the received CSV message to linked data.
 We'll do that next.